-People close to Elon have remarked on how easily he changes his mind depending on whatever problem they’re facing for the moment.
-He has this reputation for changing course on projects quickly in the face of new developments.
+People close to Elon have remarked on how easily he changes his mind depending on whatever problem they’re facing at the moment.
+He has a reputation for changing course on projects quickly in the face of new developments.

 While it makes sense to foster flexibility and adaptability as a leader, you want to make decision-making less erratic, so it doesn’t rub off negatively on the other players on your team.